 For the longest time I believed life, addictions, and the neurotic mind was ‘blocking’ me from being present.
 I wondered when I would be able to sit through an entire meeting without being distracted.
-When my to-do list would simmer down so I could be more in the now.
-When I could carve out two hours a day for meditation so I could finally train my mind.
+When my to-do list would slow down so I could be more in the now.
 But even during a hundred plus hour meditation retreat, the thoughts don’t stop, it is always something else the mind fixates on.
 The thoughts are not what are distracting.
 What is distracting is being so entangled in them.
 Not seeing them as a perfect teacher on how to surrender to this moment as it is.
 Not befriending them and instead abandoning them by believing we or life ‘should’ be some other way.
 We can’t stop our intrinsic thoughts from screaming and shouting.
 We are inherently powerless over our thoughts, emotions, people, and situations in life- but what were not powerless over is how we choose to respond.
 We are not powerless over witnessing, feeling, accepting, embracing, and welcoming everything that comes our way.
 Meditation is the art of acceptance.
 It is non-resistance.
 It is trusting each moment’s divine intelligence and perfection.
 It is the return home over and over again.
 Moment by moment.
 To the queen and king’s throne of awareness.

 Everything has wisdom in it if we allow ourselves to see it differently.
 The obstacles are the path themselves.
 Darkness is love in disguise, it is love desiring to know itself again as if it was the very first time.
 Every relationship holds up a mirror to witness our patterns.
 Every situation holds a message if we sit long enough to take a pause.
 The world persuades us to believe that the presence of God is something outside of the sensations within our bodies.
 We are taught duality.
 Low vibrations, high vibrations.
 Good thoughts, bad thoughts.
 Delightful situations, horrible situations.
 But what if they are all intelligent guides, walking us back home to the presence and warmth of love?
 Believing God could be anything outside of moment by moment experience is a misguided myth.
 It is the story of separation itself.
 Spirit is the now.
 Believing It could be anywhere else but here, is false.
 It is the shadow dancing with light.
 It is awareness making love with sensation.
 It is presence noticing dynamic vibration.